joelborellis/MCP-server-fastapi-containerapp/README.md

 - **Server**
   - Exposes several tools that call ESPN APIs to fetch the latest news for NFL, NBA, College Football, NHL, and MLB.
   - Hosts an `@mcp.prompt` template (a Markdown file in `prompts/`) which the client can retrieve and use as instructions for the final output.
-  - Built with the Anthropic Python SDK and FastMCP, wrapped in a FastAPI app that serves SSE (Server-Sent Events).
+  - Built using Anthropic Python SDK and FastMCP, wrapped in a FastAPI app that serves SSE (Server-Sent Events).
   - Deploys via `main.py` as an Azure Container App.

 - **Client**